aksommerville/fullmoon4/README.md

 ### 2023-04-29 render-redesign

-- [ ] !!!
+- [x] !!!
 I'm rendering the "from" state of transitions during update, not render.
 Find a way to make that OK. (it does work, both web and native)
-- [ ] Redesign sprites to interact more closely with render?
-Maybe not worth the effort, it's a lot of effort.
+- [x] Redesign sprites to interact more closely with render?
+Maybe not worth the effort, it's a lot of effort. ...not worth it
-- [ ] All thru the render unit, I've been treating pixels as RGBA.
+- [x] All thru the render unit, I've been treating pixels as RGBA.
 That's not the real design, figure it out right.

 ### May